 Like the rats they are often compared to, pigeons are perfectly adapted to human environments.
 Our buildings and structures provide excellent roosts, our waste and crops provide plenty to eat (they’ll eat anything easy to find), and our way of life has wiped out any would-be predators or competitors.
-This relationship is anything but amicable.
-Sure, pigeons soothe and entertain the elderly, but babysitting Grandma doesn’t make up for the highly corrosive feces they splatter in absurd quantities all over cars, nor does it erase the fact that these birds are a serious health concern.
-And perhaps you don’t even like your grandma.
+However, this relationship is anything but amicable.
+Sure, pigeons soothe and entertain the elderly, but that doesn’t make up for the highly corrosive feces they splatter in absurd quantities all over cars, nor does it erase the fact that these birds are a serious health concern.

 Before you attempt to get rid of pigeons on your own, you should know that this isn’t your typical pest.
 Pigeon control requires both expertise and imagination.
 There is no magic bullet or simple spray-on remedy.
 What works in one situation may simple lighten your wallet in another.
 Most often, getting rid of pigeons requires and integrated approach – that is, the use of several strategies used in concert.
 Whether you’re a DIY champ or a simply looking to learn what your options are, you can learn how to get rid of pigeons below.